xuyuan123/MyBlog/hexo/source/_posts/Quantization-of-linear-and-non-linear-LC-circuits.md

 ---

-## 3.Two inductance coupled linear LC circuit
+## Two inductance coupled linear LC circuit
 How about the two LC resonators are coupled by an inductor? we then talk about how to deal with tihs plobem.
 Figure 3 shows the two LC resonators coupled by an inductor.
 ![Figure3: two inductance coupled linear LC circuit][3] The method is similar to what I have described in the first two sections.
 First I will give the simple Lagrangian function directly.